-In my time at Brandeis University, I spent 3 years working hard for the Brandeis Student Union.
+In my time at Brandeis University, I spent 3 years working hard for the Brandeis Student Union as a Student Representative to the Board of Trustees, and an Executive Board member.
 Over those three years, we had three different computer science students as “web-master”, and three politicos as “communications director”.
-The problem was that each “web-master” would build a beautiful website that was never able to be updated because the communications director never had the technical expertiese to update the HTML or use the static site generator.
+The problem was that each web-master would build a beautiful website that was never able to be updated because the communications director never had the technical expertiese to update the HTML or use the static site generator.

 As college was coming to an end, I was frusturated because my time with the board of trustees had not been as productive as I had originally hoped.
 Looking for a place I could have a lasting legacy and impact, I found it in the Student Union’s website.

 At its heart, the problem is one of distributed data management and editing.
 Students within the union should have different access to edit different data, but the site should be rendered in a way that does not reflect this mutliple authorship - components should be rigid enough that an author’s style does not bleed into a unifying presence.
 In addition, a distributed ownership model for content needed to be (A) version controlled (B) auditable © completely non-technical.

 So I built it!
 The source code is here.

 The end product is pretty sweet, and uses some smart optimizations to minimize hosting costs and page serving.
 I took advantage of Github’s “pages” platform to serve the static HTML rendered by the site.
 A change in one of the underlying sets of data would trigger a re-render of the HTML generated by the data, and then would be written out to Github pages.
 This had two main benefits - Github automatically maintains version control history, which enabled auditing of who wrote what and when, and Github stores its HTML files in pages in a blazing fast CDN.
 This meant that lookups to the webpage were infinitely scalable and cheap (from my perspective), and meant that there were not “read” server costs.